harry08/CamelSpringBoot/Readme.md

 More onXYExceptions can be implemented.
 And also onException for any other not caught Exception

-### Documentation
+### Service documentation
-The service can also be documented using Swagger.
+The service is documented using OpenAPI/Swagger.
-This can be done with the method .apicontextPath("api-doc") in the rest configuration.
+Therefore the method .apicontextPath("/api-doc") is used in the rest configuration.
 Each method can then be documented with the method .description("Method description").

+- Access the OpenAPI json of the Contact Rest API - `http://localhost:8080/camel/api-doc/camel-1`
+- Access the OpenAPI yaml of the Contact Rest API - `http://localhost:8080/camel/api-doc/camel-1/swagger.yaml`
+- Open the Swagger UI - `http://localhost:8080/webjars/swagger-ui/index.html?url=/camel/api-doc/camel-1&validatorUrl=#/`

 ## Benefits of Camel Rest DSL
 - Can be used independently from the underlying container. e.g. also usable with Quarkus.